Best Wilson Golf Clubs 2024

 The ultra shiny chrome is an issue in the sunlight

 Arguably one of the best blade irons currently on the market, the Staff Model from Wilson is a design from years gone by.
-A classic looking iron, it has a shaping, topline and gloss chrome finish that looks absolutely outstanding and yet there are modern design elements too, such as the branding and asymmetric design on the back.
+A classic-looking iron, it has great shaping and thin topline, whilst the gloss chrome finish looks absolutely outstanding.

 So, if you are looking to upgrade a tired old set of blades and want to stay in the category, the Wilson Staff Model blades should certainly be on your list to try.
 Beautiful looking, soft feeling and solid performance, there isn’t much to dislike here.